Raz Hershko: 2014–16; European U18 Champion

-Hershko won the silver medal in the 2014 European Cup U21 Coimbra, and bronze medals in the 2014 European Cup U21 Thessaloniki and the 2014 European Cup U21 La Coruna.
+Hershko won the silver medal in the 2014 European Cup U21 Coimbra, and bronze medals in the 2014 European Cup U21 Thessaloniki and the 2014 European Cup U21 La Coruña.
 She won the gold medal in the 2014 Israeli U18 Championships in Ra'anana.

 Hershko won the 2015 European Cadet Championships in Sofia.
-She also won silver medals at the 2015 European Youth Summer Olympic Festival, the 2015 European Cup U21 La Coruna, and the 2015 European Cup Cadets Fuengirola.
+She also won silver medals at the 2015 European Youth Summer Olympic Festival, the 2015 European Cup U21 La Coruña, and the 2015 European Cup Cadets Fuengirola.
 She won the silver medal in the 2015 Israeli Championships in Ra'anana.

-Herhsko won the gold medals at the 2016 European Cup U21 Athens and the 2016 European Cup U21 Ploiesti.
-Hershko also won a bronze medal at the 2016 European Cup U21 La Coruna.
+Hershko won the gold medals at the 2016 European Cup U21 Athens and the 2016 European Cup U21 Ploiești.
+Hershko also won a bronze medal at the 2016 European Cup U21 La Coruña.
 She won the gold medal at the 2016 Israeli U21 Championships in Ra'anana.

 2017–20; European U23 championships silver medal

 Hershko won a silver medal at the 2017 European U23 Championships in Podgorica, Montenegro, and a bronze at the 2018 European U23 Championships in Gyor, Hungary.
-She won the gold medal in the 2018 European Cup Malaga, Spain.
+She won the gold medal in the 2018 European Cup Málaga, Spain.
 She won the silver medal in the 2017 Israeli Championships in Ra'anana.

-Herhsko won the gold medal in the 2018 Israeli Championships in Tel Aviv.
+Hershko won the gold medal in the 2018 Israeli Championships in Tel Aviv.

-At the 2019 Montreal Grand Prix in Canada, Hershko won a silver medal, and at the 2019 European Open Cluj Napoca in Romania she won a bronze medal.
+At the 2019 Montreal Grand Prix in Canada, Hershko won a silver medal, and at the 2019 European Open Cluj-Napoca in Romania she won a bronze medal.
 She won the gold medal in the 2019 Israeli Championships in Tel Aviv.
 In November 2020, she had elbow surgery.